hmarschall/flippedClassRoom-HPCSimulationScience/README.md

 ## Concept: Flipped Classroom

 * This course follows the flipped classroom concept.
-* The concept is set out in the course introductory slides ([link](https://hmarschall.github.io/flippedClassRoom-HPCSimulationScience/Lessons/CourseSyllabus.html)).
+* This concept is set out in the course introductory slides ([link](https://hmarschall.github.io/flippedClassRoom-HPCSimulationScience/Lessons/CourseSyllabus.html)).

 ## Lectures